benders5e/benders5e/pro-bending.md

 The ring is divided into two halves, each of which is further divided into three sections, and a central circle to be used in tie-breakers.
 Each section is 30 feet wide.
 Teams begin the match facing each other in the two sections closest to the center.
 The goal is to knock the other team back and off the platform.

-The ring is usually either built on top of water or surrounded by a trench of water, which provides enough material for waterbenders.
+The ring is lined with trenches of water between the zones and around the ring, which provide enough material for waterbenders.
 Additionally, it is dotted with earthen disks (in yellow) for the earthbenders.

+### Game Structure

 Each "round" of the game consists of 4 rounds of combat and there are 12 rounds total (3 sets of 4).
 - When the time expires, whichever team has advanced into the opposite side of the ring wins the round.
-- If a round is tied, the tie is resolved by a 1-on-1 match-up.
+- If a round is tied, the tie is resolved by a 1-on-1 face-off.
 A coin toss is performed, and the team that wins the coin toss chooses an element for the 1-on-1, which takes place entirely in the central circle of the ring.
-In this match-up, players can switch sides and grapple each other, and whoever knocks the other team out of the circle first wins the tie-breaker.
 - If all players on a team are KO'd (knocked completely off the back of the platform), the other team wins the entire match.

 <img style="width: 50%" src="https://static.wikia.nocookie.net/avatar/images/3/3b/Pro-bending.png" alt="Pro benders fight"/>